-Kenya will soon convert hyacinth and organic waste into clean green energy.
+Kenya is converting water hyacinth and organic waste into clean green energy.

-The local communities living in western Kenya around Dunga beach Lake Victoria will convert what is considered a ‘menace’ water hyacinth and the organic waste into clean green energy in a project overseen by AstraZeneca Plc and Cambridge Institute for Sustainability Leadership thanks to Flexi T-REX Biogas systems installed at the beach.
+➡The local communities living in western Kenya around Dunga beach Lake Victoria is converting what is considered a ‘menace’ water hyacinth and the organic waste into clean green energy in a project overseen by AstraZeneca Plc and Cambridge Institute for Sustainability Leadership thanks to Flexi T-REX Biogas systems installed at the beach.

 Impact on environment

-Study will examine project’s impact on health, status and activities of women, energy costs, household income and biogas technology diffusion.
+➡The study will examine the project’s impact on health, status and activities of women, energy costs, household income and biogas technology diffusion.
 It will also attempt to understand how and why lessons can be replicated.